Wisdom Teeth Removal in Birmingham, MI

 The Wisdom Teeth Removal Process

-The wisdom tooth removal process is completely safe, effective, and completed right here at Birmingham Dentistry.
+The wisdom tooth removal process is completely safe, effective, and completed right here at Premier Birmingham Dentistry.
 Dr. Stone can extract your tooth in just a few simple steps:

 - We’ll begin by administering a local anesthetic to numb the extraction area.
 This will ensure that you feel comfortable and worry-free throughout the procedure.

 - Once the anesthetic sets in, Dr. Stone will gently separate your wisdom tooth from the gum tissue.
 This allows us to remove your tooth in a quick and painless way.

 - After your impacted wisdom tooth is removed, Dr. Stone will carefully stitch up your gums and you’ll begin the healing process.